 The past three weeks have been a blur as we were traveling on and off.
 Don’t get excited as I do not have exotic tales to tell you about.
 We didn’t hop a plane to Greece, instead, it was all work.
 We did manage to sneak a couple of days in Palm Springs, which was as lovely as always and definitely not long enough.
 Despite temperatures of 118+ I could have stayed lingering around the pool, sipping ice-cold drinks, and visiting with our friends for a few more weeks.
 I am home now and making pitchers of this refreshing Cantaloupe Lime Agua Fresca and daydreaming bout jumping into a pool!

-We have a few local projects that will keep us busy for the rest of the month; but, after that we have a small break before it all starts up and will last the rest of 2012.
-I have to say, home is where the heart is; but, we are excited to be sleeping in our bed.
+We have a few local projects that will keep us busy for the rest of the month, after that we have a small break before it all starts up and will last the rest of 2012.
+I have to say, home is where the heart is, and we are excited to be sleeping in our bed.
 Cooking at home.
-Seeing friends we feel are neglected on our part.
-And just enjoying us and our home.
+Seeing friends we feel are neglected on our part, and making the most if it.

 This deliciously, creamy Agua Fresca recipe is made with a homemade limeade base and lots of juicy cantaloupes.
 The tart lime and the sweet cantaloupe create a tangy and refreshing drink.
 Perfect for the last dog-days of summer.

 1 cup of fresh lime juice, about 7 limes

 1 normal sized ripe cantaloupe, seeds and skin removed